Power

 —

 Electrical power tells you how fast energy is being used or delivered.
 A power calculator turns voltage and current into watts so you can quickly estimate the load on a circuit, device, or system.
+That makes it useful for electronics, lighting, appliances, and DIY projects where power limits matter.
+When you need the companion resistance view, jump to an Ohm's Law power calculator, and when several branches share a source, sanity-check the network with a parallel resistor calculator before you size the supply.

 | Voltage | Current | Power |